scrufulufugus/scruffshud/README.md

 About
 -------

 I made this hud because there wasn't really a hud out there that fit me perfectly.
-The reason I posted it on github is anytime i want to check my edits or merge rays changes with mine i could with ease.

 To-Do List
 --------